About the PIC Summer Institute

 Public interest communications is needed now more than ever, and university programs are looking for ways to innovate in these unprecedented times.
 Equipping a new generation of students representing an array of cultures and voices with public interest communications and research skills will better position them to effect positive social change in the world.

 Few institutions offer public interest communications courses; we aim to change that.
-To build the emerging academic field of public interest communications, we worked with faculty from institutions around the country to organize a Public Interest Communications Summer Institute at Howard University in Washington, D.C.
-Held June 22-24, 2022.
+To build the emerging academic field of public interest communications, we worked with faculty from institutions around the country to organize a Public Interest Communications Summer Institute at Howard University in Washington, D.C. on June 22-24, 2022.